Medusa (comics): Royalty

 Medusa's primary role among the Inhumans is as interpreter for her liege and husband, the silent but commanding Black Bolt.
 As such she is an experienced state figure within the quasi-feudal system of the Inhumans' government, and is used to speaking with awareness of regal issues of protocol and comportment.
 This imperial attitude is usually tempered by her strong sense of morality and fairness.

 Medusa is featured in the six issue series Beyond!.
-She is kidnapped along with other famous and infamous superhumans to the artificial planet known as Battleworld.
+In the book she is kidnapped along with other famous and infamous superhumans to the artificial planet known as Battleworld.
 Medusa witnessed Venom's killing of the Space Phantom disguised as Spider-Man, leading her to believe the real Spider-Man had been murdered.
 Medusa passes royal judgement that Venom must undergo fifty lashes.
 She supersedes the authority of the Avenger's representative, Janet Van Dyne, and uses the control over her hair to create a whipping motion so fast that it produces miniature sonic booms, which Venom is especially vulnerable to.
 While Hank Pym tries to dissuade Medusa from continuing the punishment, Venom is able to stab Medusa through the thigh.
 Later on in the issue, Medusa saves the team during the sudden crash landing of their space vessel by absorbing the majority of the impact with her hair.
 As stated by Wasp, Medusa is the team's primary short-range offense.
 Eventually the team triumphs over the Beyonder and returns to Earth.
 At the end of the series, Medusa can be seen alongside Black Bolt attending the funeral of her Beyond! teammate Gravity.
 She gives Gravity's parents a precious statue, the highest honor amongst the Inhumans, in commemoration of Gravity's sacrifice.

 In I Heart Marvel, Medusa stars and narrates in a one-shot vignette appearing in issue #3 of the Marvel Ai edition.
 Titled Silence of the Heart, the story explores the relationship between Medusa and Black Bolt.
 Medusa explains that her husband's silence is a burden that she also bears.
 Black Bolt makes an appearance at this point and the two are shown to make love as Medusa contemplates her longing to hear a moan, whisper, or laugh from him.